 IT security issues

-In 2019, almost half (47%) of all small businesses had to cope with at least one security threat.
+The government's annual security survey revealed that in 2024 half (50%) of all businesses and 37% of charities had to cope with at least one security threat in the previous 12 months.
 Every connection, every device and even every customer could be a danger to the integrity of your IT systems.

 Common IT security risks your business is exposed to include: